HereAround/oscar-website/getting-started/install-linux.md

 ## Step 1: Install prerequisites

-If you are using Ubuntu 18.04 "Bionic" or newer, or Debian 10 "Buster" or newer, proceed as follows:
+If you are using Ubuntu 20.04 "Focal" or newer, or Debian 11 "Bullseye" or newer, proceed as follows:
 Enter these commands into a terminal (this will prompt for your root password and requires that you have permissions to administer your computer):
 ```sh